All is not lost! Even if your driveway looks like the driveway above, with a significant crack running through the middle of it, it can be fixed!

 This is how we do it: Cracks are not always structural problems, most are just cosmetic.
 Therefore, in these instances we pour a polymerised structural grout into the cracks, this is a really wet grout that will get into every void possible around the cracks and set through the slab.
 Then we let it sit for a few weeks see how it reacts.
 As the concrete has already moved and created the cracks it’s unlikely it will move further unless there is another root cause.

 Therefore, after waiting for 4-6 weeks we reassess the situation to see if the grout polymer has created a good bond and there are no reappearances of any cracks.
-If all looks good we grind off the existing coating and respray a flexible concrete polymer coating in the customer’s choice of natural earth tone colours to blend with their natural environment.
+If all looks good we grind off the existing coating and respray a flexible concrete resurfacing coating in the customer’s choice of natural earth tone colours to blend with their natural environment.

 So, in summary, we have a very good method for solving cracked concrete cost-effectively and in most cases, the client does not have to rip and replace their concrete.
 We grind and fill the cracks and put in the expansion joints that are necessary.

 Contact us today if your concrete is cracked and you want your driveway or other concrete areas to look good again and we will do a free, no-obligation assessment of your property to determine how we can help you to achieve the outcome you desire.